Gerald L. Gordon

-Gerald L. Gordon, Ph.D., is an economist and author, and is the president and chief executive officer of the Fairfax County Economic Development Authority (FCEDA) in Fairfax County, Virginia, a position he has held since late 1983.
+Gerald L. Gordon is an American economist and author, who is the president and chief executive officer of the Fairfax County Economic Development Authority (FCEDA) in Fairfax County, Virginia, a position he has held since late 1983.
 In 2016, Virginia Business magazine named Gordon one of its "50 most influential Virginians."
 He was named to the same list in 2013, 2014 and 2015.
-In 2015, Dr. Gordon was honored by International Economic Development Council with the Jeffrey A. Finkle Organizational Leadership Award for a “lasting commitment to the field of economic development.”
+In 2015, Gordon was honored by International Economic Development Council with the Jeffrey A. Finkle Organizational Leadership Award for a “lasting commitment to the field of economic development.”

 Career

-Gordon holds a bachelor's degree from The Citadel, a master's degree from George Washington University, and a doctorate in International Economics from the Catholic University of America.
+Gordon holds a bachelor's degree from The Citadel, a master's degree from George Washington University, and a doctorate in international economics from The Catholic University of America.

-Prior to joining the FCEDA, Gordon held positions with Arlington County, Virginia and the United States Department of Labor.
+Prior to joining FCEDA, Gordon held positions with Arlington County, Virginia and the United States Department of Labor.
 Gordon has taught at the University of Maryland, College Park, George Mason University, and Virginia Commonwealth University.